oddbird/oddleventy/content/services/architecture.md

 **You decide!**
-Start small with a conversation, or jump into a full assessment and training.
+Start small with a conversation, jump in to a full assessment and training.
 We can customize the project
 to fit your budget and needs,
 but the options below